matteoadaggio/matteoadaggio/README.md

 # 👋 Hello there!
 I'm Matteo Adaggio

 Welcome to my GitHub profile!
-I'm **currently enrolled in the Bachelor's program in Computer Engineering at UniNa**
+I'm currently enrolled in the **Bachelor's degree in Computer Engineering at UniNa**

 I'm deeply enthusiastic about autonomous driving vehicles and the future of smart mobility.
 I thrive on learning by doing, tackling hands-on projects is my preferred way of mastering new technologies.